-All questions that self-publishing support package supplier will try to avoid answering.
+All questions that self-publishing support package suppliers will try to avoid answering.

 Try an Indie Book Distributor Still in Business

-The book distribution industry has been shaken up lately, with upwardly changes to their costs, so some went out of business.
+The book distribution industry was shaken up in 2018, with upwardly cost rises, so some went out of business.
 Bye, Dennis Jones & Assoc.

-Brumby SunState Books (Queensland) – also work with POD printers
+Brumby SunState Books (Queensland) – no go from my enquiry

-Woodslane Distribution (NSW) – publisher too, with special focus on outdoors, computing, health, military.
+Woodslane Distribution (NSW) – publisher too, with special focus on outdoors, computing, health, military, also kids books.
 Will be fussy.

-John Reed Books – if ASA member only.
+John Reed Books – if ASA (Author Society Aust.) members only application.

 Get Some Book Reviews